VERITAS: A Multi-Agent Co-Scientist for Verifiable Image-Derived Hypothesis Testing

 \section{Related Work}

 Recent advances span medical image foundation models, agentic scientific systems, tool-augmented language models, and statistical best practices.
-While each of these directions addresses a component of the scientific workflow, they have largely evolved independently.
-Systems that jointly provide vision-grounded measurement, executable statistical validation, and power-aware evidence calibration remain limited.
-Our work aims to unify these elements into a single auditable hypothesis-testing framework.
+Each addresses a component of the scientific workflow, but they have largely evolved independently; we review them below and position \framework{} as a unifying, auditable hypothesis-testing framework.

 \paragraph{Medical image analysis and vision--language models.}